Macrometacorp/tutorial-jamstack-pollingapp/README.md

  ```

-# 4. Sharing the URL for multiple people to vote
-To allow multiple people to vote on the same topic just share the vote URL with them.
-A sample URL can be http://try.macrometa.gatsby.s3-website-us-east-1.amazonaws.com/poll/c466b0

-# 5. Running the app locally
+# 4. Running the app locally

 >NOTE: This step is just for running the UI locally.
 The actual app is deployed on an AWS S3 Bucket.
 For the steps on S3 goto the How to deploy app on S3 section.